blockbasenetwork/node/README.md

-    "MongoDbConnectionString": "mongodb://localhost", // The MongoDB connection string "MongoDbPrefix": "blockbase", // A prefix that will be used in all created MongoDB databases "PostgresHost": "localhost", // The postgresql host address "PostgresUser": "postgres", // The postgres user name to use for the connection "PostgresPort": 5432, // The port to use in the postgres connection "PostgresPassword": "yourpassword", // The password for the user used },
+    "MongoDbConnectionString": "mongodb://localhost", // The MongoDB connection string "MongoDbPrefix": "blockbase", // A prefix that will be used in all created MongoDB databases "PostgresHost": "localhost", // The postgresql host address "PostgresUser": "postgres", // The postgresql user name to use for the connection "PostgresPort": 5432, // The port to use in the postgresql connection "PostgresPassword": "yourpassword", // The password for the postgresql user },
   "NetworkConfigurations": {
-    "LocalIpAddress": "127.0.0.1", // The IP address that other producers will connect to "LocalTcpPort": 4444, // The TCP port used to connect "EosNet": "http://127.0.0.1:8888", // EOS network endpoint
-    "ConnectionExpirationTimeInSeconds": 15, // Connection expiration time
+    "LocalIpAddress": "127.0.0.1", // The IP address that other producers will connect to "LocalTcpPort": 4444, // The TCP port used to connect "EosNet": "http://api.eosn.io", // A Top 21 EOS Network producer endpoint "ConnectionExpirationTimeInSeconds": 15, // (no need to change) Connection expiration time "MaxNumberOfConnectionRetries": 3, // (no need to change) Number of connection retries "BlockBaseOperationsContract": "blockbaseopr", // (no need to change) The account running the BlockBase operations contract
-    "MaxNumberOfConnectionRetries": 3, // Number of connection retries "BlockBaseOperationsContract": "blockbaseopr", // The account running the BlockBase operations contract "BlockBaseTokenContract": "blockbasetkn" // The account running the BlockBase token contract }
+    "BlockBaseTokenContract": "blockbasetkn" // (no need to change) The account running the BlockBase token contract }
 }
 ```